RKaurB/stroop-task_matlab/README.md

 _Stroop, J. (1935).
 Studies of interference in serial verbal reactions.
 Journal of Experimental Psychology, 18(6), 643-662._

-**_Note:_** This project formed part of the assessment for my second year MSc Neuroscience module in Research Methods & Programming, and was graded 73% (Distinction).
+**_Note:_** This project formed part of the assessment for my second year MSc Neuroscience module in Research Methods & Programming, and was graded with Distinction.